mys-lang/mys/README.rst

 #.
 Use Python's parser to transform the source code to an Abstract
    Syntax Tree (AST).

 #.
-Find variables, classes, functions, traits and enums.
-Save
-   information that may be used by others.

-   Variables: name and type

-   Classes: name, methods (with prototypes), members and implemented traits

-   Functions: name and prototypes

-   Traits: name and methods (with prototypes)

-   Enums: name and values

-#.
-Check that used variables, functions, enums and classes has been
-   defined before used in functions and methods.

-Want to know if each source file is ok.
-So need everything it uses before that's possible.
-Save information about generics and compile those separately.
-Only one copy for each set of types across the entire application.

-For each source file, generate C++ code and compile it.
-Do this in parallel (-j N) for faster compilation.

-How to reduce heap usage of temporary objects?
-Mark functions that can take an object reference?
-Caller must know.
-All stack variables can be passed be reference.

-#.
 Generate C++ code from the AST.

-   Probably generate three files:

-   - ``<module>.mys.types.hpp``, which contains forward declarations
-     of all types.

-   - ``<module>.mys.hpp``, which contains all declarations.

-   - ``<module>.mys.cpp``, which contains the implementation.

-   Goals:

-   - Remove all unused functions, methods and variables.
-Should remove test helper functions.

 #.
 Compile the C++ code with ``g++``.